amy miami

 Artist Statement

-The shells and other natural relics that animate much of my work, serve as objects I can “think” with, inviting a host of questions about the cycles of life and nature’s astonishing powers of regeneration.
+The shells and other natural relics I collect and study—and that animate much of my work—serve as objects I can “think” with, inviting a host of questions about the nature’s astonishing energy and powers of regeneration.

-The discipline of drawing and sculpting these forms provides heightened awareness and forces me to be more intimate with the objects as I analyze their construction and get a sense of their “being.”
-My goal is less about morphological accuracy and more about capturing the idea or spirit of the objects.
+The discipline of drawing and sculpting from these forms provides heightened awareness and forces me to be more intimate with the objects as I analyze their construction and get a sense of their “being.”
 Only recently did I begin to understand that this is my way of reading nature — to better understand the science and to be closer to its mysteries.

 This may explain why I am also drawn to papermaking processes:

-Investigations into the synergistic bonds between water, cellulose fiber and pigment never cease to excite and provide a sense of conjuring artwork from raw elements.
-Like the relics I am so captivated by, I consider my paintings and sculptures artifacts of an ongoing collaboration
+Investigations into the synergistic bonds between water, cellulose fiber and raw pigments are a big part of my practice, captivating and providing windows into nature’s own processes.
+Like the objects I am so fascinated by, my paintings and sculptures are artifacts of an ongoing collaboration.